naschidaniel/spatialMOS/README.md

 ## Changelog
+- 2020-07-22 The fabric commands for spatialMOS has been improved
 - 2020-07-20 The codestyle embellishments were tested and merged
 - 2020-07-19 Embellish codestyle with prettier
 - 2020-07-10 Daily valid climatology files for tmp_2m can be created